Can Small Language Models Handle Context-Summarized Multi-Turn Customer-Service QA? A Synthetic Data-Driven Comparative Evaluation: Introduction

-SLMs, typically defined as models with less than ten billion parameters, have emerged as efficient alternatives\cite{belcak2025smalllanguagemodelsfuture, meconi2025largelanguagemodelsunderstand, xu2025evaluatingsmalllanguagemodels}.
-Recent SLM families such as SmolLM, Qwen, Phi and LLaMA demonstrate strong instruction-following and reasoning capabilities while remaining deployable on standard hardware \cite{allal2025smollm2smolgoesbig}.
-Parameter-efficient fine-tuning methods further enable adaptation to specialized domains with reduced computational and memory requirements \cite{hu2021loralowrankadaptationlarge, dettmers2023qloraefficientfinetuningquantized, zhang2023adaloraadaptivebudgetallocation, li-liang-2021-prefix}, suggesting that SLMs offer a practical balance between performance and efficiency for customer-service automation.
+SLMs, typically defined as models with less than ten billion parameters, have emerged as efficient alternatives \citep{belcak2025smalllanguagemodelsfuture, meconi2025largelanguagemodelsunderstand, xu2025evaluatingsmalllanguagemodels}.
+Recent SLM families such as SmolLM, Qwen, Phi and LLaMA demonstrate strong instruction-following (ability to generate responses based on explicit user instructions) and reasoning capabilities while remaining deployable on standard hardware \citep{allal2025smollm2smolgoesbig}.
+Parameter-efficient fine-tuning methods further enable adaptation to specialized domains with reduced computational and memory requirements \citep{hu2021loralowrankadaptationlarge, dettmers2023QLoRAefficientfinetuningquantized, zhang2023adaloraadaptivebudgetallocation, li-liang-2021-prefix}, suggesting that SLMs offer a practical balance between performance and efficiency for customer-service automation.

 Despite growing interest, the effectiveness of SLMs for customer-service QA remains underexplored, particularly in multi-turn client-agent interactions requiring dialogue continuity and contextual understanding across turns.
-Existing research has largely focused on single-turn QA settings, where conversational history is not modeled or leveraged \cite{wang-etal-2017-telecom, 11018908}.
-No work has systematically evaluated recently introduced instruction-tuned SLMs under multi-turn customer-service settings \cite{chat-glm-electronic, lijaya2025comparative}.
-Evaluation practices are often inconsistent, relying either on automatic metrics such as ROUGE and BERTScore \cite{lin-2004-rouge, zhang2020bertscoreevaluatingtextgeneration} or on qualitative approaches such as human assessment and LLM-as-a-judge methods in isolation \cite{liu-etal-2023-g, park2024pairevalopendomaindialogueevaluation}.
-Additionally, the lack of publicly available English benchmark datasets for multi-turn customer-service conversations limits experimental comparability, as existing datasets such as TelBench and TeleEval CS are restricted to Chinese and Korean languages \cite{lee-etal-2024-telbench, li2025performance}.
+Existing research has largely focused on single-turn QA settings, where conversational history is not modeled or leveraged \citep{wang-etal-2017-telecom, 11018908}.
+No work has systematically evaluated recently introduced instruction-tuned SLMs (SLMs fine-tuned to follow task-specific instructions) under multi-turn customer-service settings \citep{chat-glm-electronic, lijaya2025comparative}.
+Evaluation practices are often inconsistent, relying either on automatic metrics such as ROUGE (Recall-Oriented Understudy for Gisting Evaluation) and BERTScore (a semantic similarity metric based on contextual embeddings) \citep{lin-2004-rouge, zhang2020bertscoreevaluatingtextgeneration} or on qualitative approaches such as human assessment and LLM-as-a-judge methods (using a LLM to evaluate generated responses) in isolation \citep{liu-etal-2023-g, park2024pairevalopendomaindialogueevaluation}.
+Additionally, the lack of publicly available English benchmark datasets for multi-turn customer-service conversations limits experimental comparability, as existing datasets such as TelBench and TeleEval CS are restricted to Chinese and Korean languages \citep{lee-etal-2024-telbench, li2025performance}.